florian-h05/openhab-js-tools/README.md

 # openHAB JS Automation Tools

 This library provides some utilites for the openHAB JS Scripting Add-On.

 The JavaScript Add-On is using the NodeJS version found in [openhab/openhab-addons/bundles/org.openhab.automation.jsscripting/pom.xml](https://github.com/openhab/openhab-addons/blob/main/bundles/org.openhab.automation.jsscripting/pom.xml#L53) (currently v12.16.1).

 Please note that it depents on the [openHAB JavaScript Library](https://github.com/openhab/openhab-js), which is included in the JS Scripting Add-On by default.
-Therefore it is not listed in the dependencies of this package.
+Therefore it is only listed in the devDependencies of this package.

 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)
 [![npm version](https://badge.fury.io/js/florianh-openhab-tools.svg)](https://badge.fury.io/js/florianh-openhab-tools)